mpvginde/pySTEPS-BE/docs/source/product.rst

 The pySTEPS Product
 --------------------
 Currently, the pySTEPS nowcast is run every 2 hours (00:05, 02:05, 04:05, ...) for 71 timesteps of 5 minutes, resulting in a forecast range of 5h and 55 min.
 The nowcast has a domain identical to the radar analysis domain and exists of 48 members.
-Forecasted rainfall fields are provided every timestep (5 min).
+Nowcasted accumulated rainfall fields are provided every timestep (5 min).